Sadik-Hossain/my-obsidian-notes/YT Learning/How to sell your copywriting services well.md

 	the way that we want to do it, is just like we were doing in the upward inbound.\
 	We're going to get all of the information, that we need to discover prospect's motivations & why they wants to move towards the result that we are promising that we can get them.
 - **validate & qualify**\
+	 You always want to find reasons to compliment your prospect.
+You never want to tell them that they suck before you get to this point.
+And even when you tell 'em they suck, you're still complimenting them.\
+	 It's all a game of making Luke feel like I'm a normal, good, awesome human being.
+I'm not just some forceful marketing  idiot.
+Who's trying to control his business.
+So, I'm gonna validate him.
 - **permission to pitch**\
 - **pitch**\
 - **make sure they understand**\